Register a Ship Maintenance Business in the UAE – Step-by-Step Guide

 Await approval from the authorities, after which you’ll receive your trade license and other permits, allowing you to legally operate your ship maintenance business in the UAE.

-Set up a bank account for your company’s transactions.
+Set up a bank account in the UAE for your company’s transactions.

 Licenses and Permits Necessary for Ship Maintenance Business in the UAE